marqh/metarelate/README.md

  * see ./lib/metarelate/editor/sample_settings_local.py
 * environment variables are used by each session to link to a local static data store and triple store:
  * METARELATE_STATIC_DIR
+  * local path to the static data directory of a metarelate data project
  * METARELATE_TDB_DIR
+  * local path to a directory for the triple store
  * METARELATE_DATA_PROJECT
+  * a string naming the project being used
+  * e.g. metOcean

 Editor
 ------